jburnford/HGISlab_USASK/ProgrammingHistorianNLTKdraft.md

 $sudo pip install -U nltk
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    -   If you’re working with Python 2.7 and have not perviously installed Pip
+    -   If you’re working with Python 2.7 and have not previously installed Pip
         then the command above will fail (if you don’t remember, give it a try
         and see if it works).